List of Commonwealth organisations

 A Commonwealth organisation is an organisation affiliated with the Commonwealth of Nations.
 This article is a list of such organisations, which include societies, institutions, associations, organisations, funds and charities that support the Commonwealth.

-In some cases, such as Sight Savers International and the English-Speaking Union, they operate outside the Commonwealth, though their operations began and largely remain within the Commonwealth.
+In some cases, such as Sight Savers International and the English-Speaking Union, they also operate outside the Commonwealth, though their operations began and largely remain within.

 List of organisations

-The following organisations are affiliated with the Commonwealth:
+The following organisations are affiliated with the Commonwealth, as of July 2025: